daffainfo/ctf-writeup/README.md

 # CTF Writeup
 This repository shall comprise writeups concerning Capture The Flag (CTF) competitions that I have undertaken.
 In the past, I participated in local CTF events in 2021; however, after participating in several of them, I did not take part in any further CTF competitions.
 In 2023, I made the decision to redo CTF from the beginning, and thus created this repository with the aim of assisting other CTF players in comprehending how to solve each challenge.
+This repository also contains English and Indonesian language writeups

 ## Stats (2023 - Now)
 This is a list of wins we have achieved while participating in several CTF competitions